Updated and revised: 26th March 2013

 - Attendance at party conferences or meetings

 - Work which is conducted for or at the behest of a political party

 - Work relating to delegations to an international assembly

 - Work relating to the performance of ministerial functions

-See chapter 3 of the MPs’ Scheme of Business Costs and Expenses for more details.”
+See chapter 3 of the MPs’ Scheme of Business Costs for more details.”

 Try and make time to read the guidance from the Information Commissioner’s Office on ‘Promotion of a Political Party’.
 The ICO is the independent authority whose job it is to promote access to official information and to protect personal information.

 The ICO has a broad definition of what constitutes ‘marketing’ and treats the promotion of political parties as such.
 Therefore, the guidance below has significant implications for the way you contact constituents.